apurvnnd/wine-practice-pred-ann/README.md

 Code:
-	The python code uses the following libraries:
-	Keras
+	- Keras
-	scikit-learn
+	- scikit-learn
-	pandas
+	- pandas
-	matplotlib
+	- matplotlib

 Execution:
-	Execution was done on spyder using python 3.5
+	- Execution was done on spyder using python 3.5

 Feature Scaling:
-	Feature Scaling has been applied to the inputs using standard scaler
+	- Feature Scaling has been applied to the inputs using standard scaler

 Artificial Neural Network used:
-	Input layer
+	- Input layer
-	Hidden layer
+	- Hidden layer
-	Output layer
+	- Output layer